 Students must gain at least two to three years of clinical experience for qualifying for medical science liaison jobs.
 Students can enhance their expertise and future prospects by pursuing MSL roles that correlate with their expertise.
 If necessary, students can also join professional associations for medical science liaisons, to help them network within the medical community.

 Finally, some medical science liaisons choose to become professionally certified.
-Read about the MSLS certification and licensure in the section below.
+The section below discusses MSLS certification and licensure.

 What Do Medical Science Liaisons Do?